Orbital and Radiative Properties of Wandering Intermediate-Mass Black Holes in the ASTRID Simulation: Abstract

 \section{Abstract}

-Intermediate-Mass Black Holes (IMBHs), defined as having a mass in the range $10^3 \Msun$ to $10^6 \Msun$, are commonly found at the center of dwarf galaxies.
-Simulations and observations convincingly show that a sizable population of IMBHs could wander off-center in local galaxies.
-We use the cosmological simulation \astrid to study the orbital and radiative properties of wandering IMBHs in massive galaxies at $z \sim 3$.
-We find that this population of undetected black holes has large orbital inclinations ($60^\circ \pm 22^\circ$) with respect to the principal plane of the host.
-The eccentricity of their orbits is also significant ($0.6 \pm 0.2$) and decreases with time.
-Wandering IMBHs undergo spikes of accretion activity around the pericenter of their orbits, with rates $10^{-3}-10^{-5}$ times the Eddington rate and a median accretion duty cycle of $\sim 12 \%$.
-Their typical spectral energy distribution peaks in the infrared at $\sim 11 \, \mu \rm m$ rest frame.
-The studied IMBHs reach $2-10 \, \rm keV$ X-ray luminosities $> 10^{37} \, \mathrm{erg \, s^{-1}}$ for $\sim 10\%$ of the time.
+Intermediate-Mass Black Holes (IMBHs) of $10^3-10^6\Msun$ are commonly found at the center of dwarf galaxies.
+Simulations and observations convincingly show that a sizable population of IMBHs could wander off-center in galaxies.
+We use the cosmological simulation \astrid to study the orbital and radiative properties of wandering IMBHs in massive galaxies at $z\sim3$.
+We find that this population of black holes has large orbital inclinations ($60^\circ\pm22^\circ$) with respect to the principal plane of the host.
+The eccentricity of their orbits is also significant ($0.6\pm0.2$) and decreases with time.
+Wandering IMBHs undergo spikes of accretion activity around the pericenter of their orbits, with rates $10^{-3}-10^{-5}$ times the Eddington rate and a median accretion duty cycle of $\sim 12\%$.
+Their typical spectral energy distribution peaks in the infrared at $\sim 11 \, \mu \rm m$ rest-frame.
+Assuming a standard value of $10\%$ for the matter-to-energy radiative efficiency, IMBHs reach $2-10$ keV X-ray luminosities $>10^{37} \, \mathrm{erg\,s^{-1}}$ for $\sim10\%$ of the time.
 This luminosity corresponds to fluxes $>10^{-15} \, \mathrm{erg \, s^{-1} \, cm^{-2}}$ within $10$ Mpc.
-Two out of the 28 IMBHs studied ($\sim 7\%)$ have brief X-ray luminosity spikes $> 10^{41} \, \mathrm{erg \, s^{-1}}$, in the hyper-luminous X-ray sources (HLXs) regime.
-These findings suggest that HLXs are a small subset of the general wandering IMBH population, which is characterized by luminosities $10^3 - 10^4$ times fainter.
-Dedicated surveys with current and future observatories are needed to assess the demographics of this missing population of black holes.
+They could be challenging to detect because of competing emissions from X-ray binaries and the interstellar medium.
+X-ray luminosities $> 10^{41} \, \mathrm{erg \, s^{-1}}$, in the hyper-luminous X-ray sources (HLXs) regime, are reached by $\sim 7\%$ of the IMBHs.
+These findings suggest that HLXs are a small subset of the wandering IMBH population, which is characterized by luminosities $10^3-10^4$ times fainter.
+Dedicated surveys are needed to assess the demographics of this missing population of black holes.